 Conduct Searches to Expose Romance Scammers

 Challenging usually works well with people.
 Hence, if you know somebody you suspect has become a victim of a romance scammer, challenge them to do a verified person search to get proof that they are talking to the correct, real person.
-If that doesn’t work, try to get the suspected scammer’s name and date of birth from your friend or relative and initiate at least an instant search.
+If that doesn’t work, try to get the suspected scammer’s name and date of birth from your friend or relative and initiate at least an online people search.

 A simple online people search may work, as well, but it may just the same give a false result, if the romance scammer is using a real person’s identity.
 We are talking about a lot of money here and the victim’s emotional tragedy when they finally come face to face with the truth.
 That is why I recommend the services of a licensed private investigator.
 The agency I closely work with is dedicated to helping online daters and offers affordable people searches, much below the cost of a traditional investigative agency.